kimian/mailbeez-documentation/pages/03.documentation/10.tutorials/01.pro-module-segmentation/default.en.md

 ##### Promotion A - Bicycle Tire Campaign

 We want to send an awesome newsletter with a “sweet deal” for our awesome customers.
 Our Newsletter is gonna accomplish two things: We’ll be reminding customers who bought a men’s bicycle, that now might be a good time to replace the tires on it.
 At the same time, we’re gonna promote a sweet deal on a new set of bicycle tires for those customers who bought the bicycle within a a specific time frame.
-We’ll target customers in Denmark, in the capital region specifically, which we know uses their bicycles year around in their daily commute to and from work.
+We’ll target customers in the U.S.A., in the southern region specifically, which we know uses their bicycles year around in their daily commute to and from work.
 So their tires should be well worn by now.

 ### Step 1 - Create a dynamic list of recipients
 First, we need to create a list of customers.
 A list tells us which customers will receive this email.
 A List in Mailbeez is also the place where you’ll do your segmentation... in other words, which customer characteristics you'll target for this specific messaging.